The language for BLBA 2020, author category, is English and the illustrator category is across all Indian languages.

 Sujata Noronha directs the work of a library based organisation, Bookworm in Goa and is immersed in the acts of reading, teaching and learning.
 She has Masters degrees in Management and Education and a M Phil degree in Education.
 Sujata consults with a wide range of NGOs and schools in India and works for the Department of Education of the Tibetan Government in Exile as a Library Consultant.
 She conceptualised and offers the Library Educator’s Course (English), a first of its kind professional development course for educators, teachers and librarians of school age children with Parag.
 She co-teaches a First Language Pedagogy Course at TISS Mumbai on the MA Elementary Education program and merges children’s books into every aspect of her work.
 She believes that everything changes when we read and books are one way of enabling that change.
 She is committed towards supporting good books for all.

-Usha Mukunda is an ardent advocate of open libraries for over 35 years now.
-She is deeply interested in nurturing discerning readers and users of the library.
+Usha Mukunda has been an ardent advocate of open libraries for children for over 35 years.
+She has an Honours Degree in English Literature from Presidency College Calcutta and a Masters’ degree in Librarianship from Bangalore University.
 She co-founded the Centre for Learning (Bangalore) in 1990 and set up an open library there.
-She has been working with several rural, government and community libraries across India.
-She participated in the NCERT exercise to select good books and other programmes to strengthen school librarians of the Southern Regions, resulting in two manuals and workshops for school librarians.
+As a Consultant for the Parag Initiative of Tata Trusts, she worked with several rural, government and community libraries across India.
+She was also a Consultant for the Department of Education, Tibetan Government in Exile and facilitated workshops and interactions for the Tibetan librarians in India and Nepal.
+She participated in the NCERT exercise to select good books and has been a member of a committee to bring out manuals to strengthen school libraries in the southern region.
 She was a member of the special committee for libraries and knowledge networking under the aegis of the Karnataka Knowledge Commission.
 In 2009, she was awarded a Karnataka State award for her service to school libraries.
-Usha is passionate about bringing about discernment about books in readers wherever they may abide.
+Usha is passionate about bringing about discernment of books in herself and in readers wherever they may abide.

 Aashti Mudnani is a professional book hunter, illustration lover, listener of stories and chai drinker.
 She started Lightroom, a bookstore for children’s books in Bangalore in 2013 with the help of several people.
 She loves being outdoors, especially where there are more wild things than cityscapes.
 But for now, she lives in Bangalore with her two daughters, husband and their cat, Inji.